Underspecified Human Decision Experiments Considered Harmful: Conclusion

+We present definitions of a decision problem and normative response synthesized from statistical decision theory and information economics for the purpose of improving the interpretability of decision studies in HCI, visualization, human-centered AI, and related fields.
+We demonstrate the applicability of the framework to recent HCAI studies, and provide specific recommendations to researchers and examples of how confounded study designs can be made interpretable or well-formed within the framework.
 Ultimately, the goal of our work is to give researchers the tools to recognize that when we do experiments, we are restricted to learning about behavior in the artificial worlds we create.
 As much as we might want to equate our results with some real world setting used as motivation, extrapolating from the world of the controlled experiment to the real world will always be a leap of faith.
 It is therefore the responsibility of the experimenter to fully understand their experimental world, and, for the purposes of offering the results as a form of potentially generalizable knowledge, to give their participants a chance to do so as well.

+\begin{acks} We thank Yifan Wu and Ziyang Guo for discussions on these topics, and Dan Weld and Matt Groh for feedback on a draft. \end{acks}